On the existence and uniqueness of solutions to stochastic differential equations driven by G-Brownian motion with integral-Lipschitz coefficients: Introduction

+Motivated by uncertainty problems, risk measures and super-hedging in finance, Peng \cite{P2, P3} introduced a framework of $G$-expectation, in which a new type of Brownian motion was constructed and the related stochastic calculus has been established.
+As a counterpart in the classical framework, stochastic differential equations driven by $G$-Brownian motion (GSDEs) have been studied by Gao \cite{G} and Peng \cite{P3}.
+In these works, the solvability of GSDEs under Lipschitz conditions has been obtained by contraction mapping theorem. \\[6pt] Typically, a GSDE is of the following form:

-where $t \in [0,T]$, the initial condition $x\in\mathbb{R}^n$ is given and $(\langle B,B\rangle_t)_{t\geq0}$ is the quadratic variation process of $G$-Brownian motion $(B_t)_{t\geq0}.$\\\\ It is well known that under a Lipschitz condition on the coefficients $b$, $h$ and $\sigma$, the existence and uniqueness of the solution to (\ref{eq 2}) has been obtained, see Peng \cite{P3} and Gao \cite{G}.\\\\ In this paper, we establish the existence and uniqueness of the solution to equation (\ref{eq 2}) under the following so-called integral-Lipschitz condition:
+where $x\in\mathbb{R}^n$ is the initial value, $B$ is the $G$-Brownian motion and $\langle B,B\rangle$ is the quadratic variation process of $B$.\\[6pt] In this paper, we study the solvability of the GSDE (\ref{eq 2}) under a so-called integral-Lipschitz condition: